SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 # Smol Slime
-Smol Slimes, also known as nRF Trackers, uses a protocol called Enhanced ShockBurst (ESB) on Nordic Semiconductor nRF52 and nRF54L series System-on-Chip (SoC).
-These are very power-efficient trackers, requiring a much smaller battery that can last from days to weeks compared to traditional ESP (WiFi) SlimeVR Trackers.
-A Receiver, or dongle, is required to bridge communication between trackers and the SlimeVR Server.
+Smol Slimes, also known as nRF Trackers, use a protocol called Enhanced ShockBurst (ESB) on Nordic Semiconductor nRF52 and nRF54L series System-on-Chip (SoC).
+These are very power-efficient trackers, requiring a much smaller battery that can last for days to weeks compared to traditional ESP (WiFi) SlimeVR Trackers.
+A receiver, or dongle, is required to bridge communication between trackers and the SlimeVR Server.
 This method does not work with Quest Standalone without using a computer for OSC.

 ```admonish warning
 **Disclaimer:** This project is highly experimental.
 These devices may be incompatible with newer versions of SlimeVR Server and may require frequent firmware updates.
 Nothing is final at this stage; this includes hardware, firmware, protocols used, etc.
 ```

 Interested, have questions, or issues with this project?
-Chat with us in ***#smol-slimes*** on <a href="https://discord.gg/SlimeVR" target="_blank">SlimeVR Discord</a>!
+Chat with us in ***#smol-slimes*** on the <a href="https://discord.gg/SlimeVR" target="_blank">SlimeVR Discord</a>!

 ## Table of Contents
 * TOC